 What do designers need to know when working with these approaches?

 - One team, one dream.
-For agile and lean to effectively incorporate UX, there is a need to have buy-in for the importance and value of the UX role.
-This requires a certain amount of organizational design maturity, as well as support at executive levels.
+For Agile and Lean to effectively incorporate UX, there is a need to have buy-in for the importance and value of the UX role.
+This requires a certain amount of organizational design maturity (both Lean and Agile have a direct connection with corporate culture, and that’s why Lean and Agile thinking should be baked in UX design system principles) as well as support at the executive level.
 UX design needs to be seen as an equal contributor to the process.

 - Making time for user research.
-Agile software development in its origins was focused on building effectively and efficiently, and so the process does not make room for design or research in an explicit way.
-Many designers have tried to find approaches to adapt to this, for example starting with a Sprint 0 that allows for foundational discovery work before development starts.
+Agile software development in its origins was focused on building effectively and efficiently, so the process does not always have room for research in an explicit way.
+Many designers have tried to find approaches to adapt to this by doing things like starting with a Sprint 0 that allows for foundational discovery work before development starts.
 There is much discussion about how the design team can work in the right cadence to keep design work on pace with development.

 - Learning the language.
-As with any method, agile and lean both have their own set of distinct language and rituals associated to them.
-For agile, understanding what is meant by scrum, sprints, the backlog, user stories, and epics will be helpful for designers.
-Within lean, words like assumptions, hypothesis, MVP, and pivots are some of the core concepts.
-Shared language and understanding between team members is the backbone of any work.
+As with any method, Agile and Lean both have their own set of unique jargon and rituals.
+For Agile, understanding what is meant by scrum, sprints, the backlog, user stories, and epics will be helpful for designers.
+Within Lean, words like assumptions, hypothesis, minimum viable product (MVP), and pivots are some of the core concepts.
+Shared language and understanding between team members make up the backbone of any work.

 Contributing value beats process dogma

-In the end, regardless of the methodology and approach a team subscribes to, the ultimate goal for UX designers remains creating business and user value.
+To quote Scott Cook: “Success is not delivering a feature; success is learning how to solve a customer’s problem.”
+Regardless of the methodology and approach a team decides to use, the ultimate goal for UX designers is to create value for businesses and users alike.
 As a UX designer on a team, the ability to collaborate, be flexible, and be adaptable will increase your chances of success.
 Lean UX and Agile UX give designers mindsets and models to enhance their contribution.